Viktor1502/WebLibrary/README.md

 # WebLibrary
-Website where you can book, borrow and return check out books that avaible in eLibrary.
+Website where you can book, borrow and check out books that avaible in eLibrary.